 To model the cost components, various market data sources were reviewed including Bureau of Labor Statistics, Missouri-specific staff wages and Missouri-specific health exchange costs.
 The market assumptions for each cost component were factored together to develop an overall hourly rate, which was then converted to a "per unit" rate using the specific unit definition for each service (e.g., per 15 minute unit).
-Rates for residential services do not include room and board charges.
-The provider has a separate contract daily rate for Room and Board costs.
-Room and Board is paid directly to the provider by Department of Mental Health using State-only funds or is collected directly from the individual by the provider.
-No FFP is used for room and board.

-- 2. The negotiated market price methodology is utilized for the following services: environmental accessibility adaptations, specialized medical equipment and supplies, assistive technology, community transition, individual directed goods and services, transportation, and ISL transportation-agency owned/modified vehicle.
+- 2. The negotiated market price methodology is utilized for the following services: environmental accessibility adaptations, specialized medical equipment and supplies, assistive technology, community transition, individual directed goods and services and transportation.
 For environmental accessibility adaptations, specialized medical equipment and supplies and assistive technology services, bids or cost estimates for a job/equipment/supply are obtained from two or more providers.
 The regional office reviews the quotes for reasonability and then authorizes a service price based on the provider with the lowest and best price.
-For community transition and transportation services, a provider supplies cost information to the regional office for review and approval.
+For community transition, and transportation services, a provider supplies cost information to the regional office for review and approval.
 For all these services, the authorized amount cannot exceed the maximum allowed rate set by the State for the service. - 3.
-The Appropriated Fee Schedule is utilized for the following services: Day Habilitation, Community Networking, ISL nursing, ISL transportation-staff and agency non-modified vehicle, and Individualized Skill Development.
-For ISL nursing and ISL transportation-agency non-modified vehicle, new person's rates are appropriated and not based on the ISL provider's negotiated market price rates.
+The Appropriated Fee Schedule is utilized for the following services: Day Habilitation, Community Networking, and Individualized Skill Development.
 Provider rates are based on actual historical state costs, which have been adjusted by appropriation passed by the Missouri General Assembly specifically to raise the lowest rates to a minimum fee schedule across all providers to stabilize provider capacity.
-Rates are adjusted as cost of living funds are appropriated.

-- 4. The self-directed methodology is used for the following services: self-directed personal assistance, self-directed medical personal assistance and team collaboration personal assistance.
+Rates are adjusted as cost of living funds are appropriated. - 4.
+The self-directed methodology is used for the following services: self-directed personal assistance, self-directed medical personal assistance and team collaboration personal assistance.
 Employers (families, individuals, guardians) are given a budget based on the necessary hours determined for the individual and the statewide average rate for agency personal assistance.
 The employer sets the actual wage of the direct care staff based on their budget authority and must stay within the budget.
 The per unit cost cannot exceed the maximum allowable rate set by the State. - 5.
-Professional Services such as personal assistant, personal assistant medical, professional assessment and monitoring, , physical therapy, occupational therapy, speech therapy, support broker, community specialist, and out of home respite reimbursement rates were established based on the expertise required of the professional/semi-professional and are comparable to rates that exist for similar services with comparable requirements.
+Professional Services such as personal assistant, personal assistant medical, professional assessment and monitoring, , physical therapy, occupational therapy, speech therapy, support broker, community specialist, out of home respite and home delivered meals reimbursement rates were established based on the expertise required of the professional/semi-professional and are comparable to rates that exist for similar services with comparable requirements.